dsoft/yii2-abcms-multilanguage/README.md

 ],
 ```

-### 5. Add language switcher to the layout.
+### 4. Add a language switcher to the layout.
-Using language bar widget:
+Using the language bar widget:
 ```php
 <?= abcms\multilanguage\widgets\LanguageBar::widget() ?>
 ```